Shuunen/repo-checker/README.md

 - [ ] add nbFixes to the report
 - [ ] check last tag, suggest to tag if last one is old
 - [ ] extends unit tests to src/files (remove `c8 ignore start` temporary exclusions)
-- [ ] handle a repo-checker.json config file
+- [ ] prepare a json schema for .repo-checker.json
-- [ ] bundle types definitions to allow typings in repo-checker.config.js
-- [ ] recommend && echo TASK success at the end of npm task

 ## Benchmarks